haydenmcfarland/carafe/README.md

 ## Deployment (Heroku)

-1. Download the project from Github.
+1. Clone repo
 2. Edit ```config.py``` in the carafe folder.
-3. Upload the project to a Heroku free tier dyno.
+3. Link repo to Heroku project and utilize Heroku free tier dyno.
 4. Attach the PostgreSQL database plugin from Heroku.
 5. Create a ```SECRET_KEY``` environment variable on the Heroku dashboard.
 6. Restart the dyno and enjoy.